-Company To Microchip Employees For Ease Of Buying Snacks – Seen On Fox & Friends [Opinion]
+Company To Microchip Employees For Ease Of Buying Snacks [Opinion]

 — Sutton Porter (@suttonporter) July 24, 2017

-According to UPI News, a company based out of Wisconsin, Three Square Market, supplies this microchip technology for “micro markets” and company break rooms.
+According to UPI, a company based out of Wisconsin, Three Square Market, supplies this microchip technology for “micro markets” and company break rooms.
 These are the people offering to microchip their employees.
-These chips will not only let employees and employers keep tabs on their snack purchases, but it can open doors, replacing a key card.
+These chips will not only let employees and employers keep tabs on their snack purchases, but it can also open doors, replacing a key card.
 Employees can also log into their computer by just a wave of the hand.

-These microchips can replace many things in the future, they can make life much easier if you are up for this invasive implant.
-They can keep your medical records together in your technology-rigged hand.
+These microchips can replace many things in the future and can make life much easier if you are up for this invasive implant.
+They can also keep your medical records together.
 These microchips can carry your credit and debit card information so you can wave your hand at a store for the ease of paying for your purchases, the microchips have many capabilities.

 According to an earlier article on the Inquisitr, if the plans of implanting the microchip in employees of Three Square Market are successful, “it will mark the first time an American company deployed microchip technology inside employees.”
 The article also offers up that there’s plenty of controversy brewing around this invasive idea.